Decline in oil and gas stocks weighs on Britain's FTSE 100

 Primark avoided a drop in orders due to unseasonably warm weather, which had hit Next's earnings last month, and said its expansion into France had gone well.

-"Primark... (is) certainly performing very well in the UK, and its roll-out in Europe is progressing nicely," said Zeg Choudhry, managing director at LONTRAD.
+"Primark... (is) certainly performing very well in the UK, and its roll-out in Europe is progressing nicely," Zeg Choudhry, managing director at LONTRAD, said.

-Imperial Tobacco advanced 4.1 percent, hoisting the shares of its rival British American Tobacco by 1.3 percent.
+Imperial Tobacco advanced 3.5 percent, dragging up the shares of its rival British American Tobacco by 1.2 percent.

-Even though Imperial Tobacco posted lower revenues and profits, the company's decision to commit to raising its dividend by at least 10 percent in the next fiscal year helped lift its shares.
-(Editing by Mark Heinrich)
+Even though Imperial Tobacco posted lower revenues and profits, the company's decision to commit to raising its dividend by at least 10 percent in the next fiscal year helped lift its shares. (editing by John Stonestreet)

 Political and general news ** This Diary is filed daily ** -----------------------------------------------------------